Skip to Main Content

 Preference for Florida Based Vendors for Purchases of Personal Property

 Pursuant to §287.084, Fla.
 Stat., a preference shall be provided to vendors with a principal place of business in Florida.
-If the highest ranked responsible and responsive reply is from a vendor whose principal place of business is outside of Florida and is in a state or political subdivision thereof that grants a preference for the same purchase to a vendor in such state or political subdivision, as applicable, then the University shall grant the same preference to the Florida based vendor with the highest ranked responsible and responsive reply received pursuant to this Invitation to Negotiate.
+If the highest ranked responsible and responsive reply is from a vendor whose principal place of business is outside of Florida and is in a state or political subdivision thereof that grants a preference for the same purchase to a vendor in such state or political subdivision, as applicable, then the University shall grant the same preference to the Florida based vendor with the highest ranked responsible and responsive reply received pursuant to this solicitation.

 For vendors whose principal place of business is outside of Florida, such vendors must, at the time of submitting its reply, provide a written opinion from a licensed attorney in its state specifying (a) the preference(s) granted by the state or political subdivision and (b) how the preference(s) is/are calculated.
-An Attestation of Principal Place of Business, must be completed and returned with your bid response.
+An Attestation of Principal Place of Business, must be completed and returned with your response.